immutables/immutables.github.io/json.md

 }
 ```

-`@Gson.Named` is similar to _Gson_'s `SerializedName` annotation.
+`@Gson.Named` is deprecated in favor of _Gson_'s `SerializedName` annotation.
-Unfortunately Gson's annotations are only applicable to fields and therefore cannot be used on accessor methods.
+As of _Gson_ v2.5 `SerializedName` is applicable to methods and renders _Immutables'_ custom annotation unnecessary.
+In addition to that, there's support for `SerializedName.alternate` attribute which allows to specify alternative names used during deserialization.

 <a name="field-naming-strategy"></a>
 When running on an Oracle JVM, there's an option to enable field naming strategy support.
 Use `@Gson.TypeAdapters(fieldNamingStrategy = true)` to enable generation of code which uses a field naming strategy.
-See javadoc for [Gson.TypeAdapters#fieldNamingStrategy](https://github.com/immutables/immutables/blob/master/gson/src/org/immutables/gson/Gson.java#L78)
+See Javadoc for [Gson.TypeAdapters#fieldNamingStrategy](https://github.com/immutables/immutables/blob/master/gson/src/org/immutables/gson/Gson.java#L78)

 #### Ignoring attributes